Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 In addition, ONP-Cs can also recertify by retaking the examination.
 See ONP-C Certification for more information.

 The average salary of an ONP is $120,680 per year or about $57.70 per hour (BLS).

 The lowest 10% falls around $76,000, while the top 10% can earn over $134,000 annually.

-It’s important to remember that an Orthopedic Nurse’ pay can be influenced by their employer and location, not to mention their level of experience.
+It’s important to remember that an Orthopedic Nurse’s pay can be influenced by their employer, location, and their level of experience.

 Highest Paying Industries for Orthopedic Nurses

 Here is a list of occupational settings where some Nurse Practitioners might work, ranked in order of average salary: